-EMERGENCY Response
+NY STATE EMERGENCY RESPONSE S.H.E.L.L.

+SCHOOL NAME: 911 ADDRESS:

+SHELTER-IN-PLACE

+SHELTER STUDENTS AND STAFF INSIDE THE BUILDING BECAUSE IT IS SAFER INSIDE THE BUILDING THAN OUTSIDE.

-Insert Legal School Nan ne Shelter-In-Place Used to shelter students and staff inside the building.
-Listen for instructions about the situation and your actions.
-Students in hallways should return to assigned classroom, if possible.
-Classroom teachers, take attendance.
-All other staff assist students, as needed.
-Move away from windows, if situation warrants.
-If instructed, move out of classroom to designated safe area.
-Stay together at all times.
-Take Attendance.
-Listen for updates.
-Hold-In-Place Used to limit movement of students and staff while dealing with short term emergencies.
-Listen for instructions about the situation and your actions.
-Students in hallways should return to assigned classroom, if possible.
-Classroom teachers, take attendance.
-All other staff assist students, as needed.
-Listen for updates.
-Insert 911 Address Evacuate Used to evacuate students and staff from the building.
-Listen for instructions about the situation and your actions.
-Lead students to designated assembly or announced assembly area.
+- Listen for instructions about the situation and your actions. - Students in hallways should return to assigned classroom, if possible. - Classroom teachers, take attendance. - All other staff assist students, as needed. - Move away from windows, if situation warrants. - If instructed, move out of classroom to designated safe area.
+Stay together at all times. - Take Attendance. - Listen for updates.

+HOLD-IN-PLACE

+RESTRICT MOVEMENT OF STUDENTS AND STAFF WITHIN THE BUILDING WHILE DEALING WITH SHORT TERM EMERGENCIES.

+- Listen for instructions about the situation and your actions. - Students in hallways should return to assigned classroom, if possible. - Classroom teachers, take attendance. - All other staff assist students, as needed. - Listen for updates.

+EVACUATE

+EVACUATE STUDENTS AND STAFF FROM THE BUILDING.

+- Listen for instructions about the situation and your actions.

+- Lead students to designated assembly or announced assembly area.
 Use secondary route, if necessary.

+- Bring attendance list and class roster.

+- Close the classroom door after exiting.

+- Take attendance when safe to do so.

+- If evacuating off site, take attendance before moving from and upon arrival at off site location.

+- Listen for updates.

+LOCKOUT

+STUDENTS AND STAFF REMAIN INSIDE LOCKED SCHOOL BUILDINGS DURING INCIDENTS THAT POSE AN IMMINENT CONCERN OUTSIDE OF THE SCHOOL.

+- Listen for instructions regarding the situation and your actions.

+- Lock all exterior doors and windows.

+- Leave blinds/lights as they are.

+- Take Attendance.

+- After initial instructions, listen for updates.

+- Classroom instruction continues as normal.

+- All outdoor activities are terminated.

+- Listen for updates.

+LOCKDOWN

+SECURE STUDENTS AND STAFF INSIDE LOCKED CLASSROOMS DURING INCIDENTS THAT POSE AN IMMEDIATE THREAT OF VIOLENCE IN OR AROUND THE SCHOOL.

-Bring attendance list and class roster.
-Close the classroom door after exiting.
-Take attendance when safe to do so.
-If evacuating off site, take attendance before moving from and upon arrival at off site location.
-Listen for Updates.
-Lockout Used to secure school buildings and grounds during incidents that pose an imminent concern outside of the school.
-Listen for instructions regarding the situation and your actions.
-Lock all exterior windows.
-Leave blinds/lights as they are.
-Take Attendance.
-After initial instructions listen for updates.
-Classroom instruction continues as normal.
-All outdoor activities are terminated.
-Listen for updates.
-Lockdown Used to secure school buildings and grounds during incidents that pose an immediate threat of violence in or around the school.
-When you hear lockdown announced, you should move quickly to execute the following actions.
-If safe, gather students from hallways and common areas near your classroom.
-Lock your door.
-Barricade if necessary.
-Move students to a safe area in the classroom out of sight of the door.
-Leave windows, blinds/lights as they are.
-Keep everyone quiet, silence cell phones.
-Take attendance, if possible.
-Do not communicate through door or answer room phone.
-Do not respond to P.A. approximation of the solarm announcements or fire alarm.
-Stay hidden until physically released by law enforcement personnel.
+- When you hear LOCKDOWN, LOCKDOWN, LOCKDOWN announced, move quickly to execute the following actions. - If safe, gather students from hallways and common areas near your classroom. - Lock your door.
+Barricade if necessary. - Move students to a safe area in the classroom out of sight of the door. - Leave windows, blinds/lights as they are. - Keep everyone quiet.
+Silence cell phones. - Take attendance, if possible. - Do not communicate through door or answer room phone. - Do not respond to P.A. announcements or fire alarm. - Stay hidden until physically released by law enforcement personnel.

-http://SafeSchools.NY.Gov